pankaj-beldar/Capstone_Project_03_Corona-virus-Tweet-Sentiment-Analysis/README.md

 What are the most frequent Extremely Negative Sentiment Words?
 What are the most frequent Negative Sentiment Words?
 What are the most frequent Neutral Sentiment Words?
 Finding out top 10 most frequent words based on sentiment.

-In vectorization, I have done Experiments with Countvectorizer
+# vectorization

+Countvectorizer
 Tfidfvectorizer
 N-grams vectorizer

-Classification Models used:
+# Classification Models used:
 Stacking Classifier
 Stochastic Gradient Descent Classifier
 Voting Classifier